jpabadir/pace-c/documentation/peer-testing-2/peer-testing-report.md

 - "Aesthetically pleasing"
 - "Tasks are easy to navigate to and easy to complete"
 - "The tutorial pages are very helpful for people who just signed up"
 - "Very cool design.
-The way the mentor and chose to accept or decline mentees is very interesting"
+The design of how the mentors accept and decline mentees is very practical"
 -